ZeeyahOke/CsharpSpeedRush/README.md

 ## Author

-Fawziyyah Oke for Programming in C# module.
+Fawziyyah Oke for the Programming in C# module.